-United States Ambassador Republic of the Marshall Islands
+United States Ambassador Republic of the Marshall Islands May 18, sure

-HONORABLE ALVIN T. JACKLICK Minister of Foreign Affairs and Trade Republic of the Marshall Islands
+HONORABLE ALVIN T. JACKLICK

-The Environmental Standards and Procedures for United States Army Kwajalein Atoll Activities in the Republic of the Marshall Islands are approved as amended February 1999, and take effect upon signature.
+Minister of Foreign Affairs and Trade Republic of the Marshall Islands The Environmental Standards and Procedures for United States Army Kwajalein Atoll Activities in the Republic of the Marshall Islands are approved as amended February 1999, and take effect upon signature.